 You will simultaneously be notified of any financial aid for which you may qualify at the time that you are notified of your admission if you qualify for admission to Northern.

 What if the documentation required for requesting financial aid is not available?

-We are flexible and will accept an estimate of your financial information in most cases.
-In the case of a tax return that is not yet available, an older tax return may be submitted and the current tax return can be submitted later when available.
+Northern requests for tax returns for the prior year to be submitted.
+In the case that the prior year tax return is not yet available, an older tax return may be submitted and the current tax return can be submitted later when available.
 All schedules for tax returns should be included.

 When can I apply for financial aid?

 Applicants should submit the Financial Aid Application Form with their application forms.
 Transfer students or current students may apply for financial aid at any time.
-Financial aid application received before March 15th will be considered for the fall semester in that year.
+Financial aid application received before March 15th will be considered for the fall semester for the following academic year.

 If my sibling is also applying, do we have to submit two Financial Aid Request Forms?